ykotseruba/JAAD_behavior/README.md

 4. road_condition (snow/rain/dry)	whether the road surface is covered in snow/water or is dry..

 The following behaviors are defined for all subjects: clear path, crossing, handwave, look, looking, moving fast, moving slow, walking, nod, signal, slow down, speed up, standing, stopped.
-Some actions are capitalized to distinguish actions that happen on the road vs actions on the sidewalk (e.g. STANDING means that the pedestrian is waiting beyond the curb).
+Some actions are capitalized to distinguish actions that happen on the road vs actions on the sidewalk (e.g. STANDING means that the pedestrian is standing on the road beyond the curb).

 Behavioral data can be downloaded in the original BORIS tsv format and xml.
 Below is an example of behavioral data in xml format.